6 Common Sump Pump Problems and What to Do About Them

 They are mechanical devices and therefore prone to malfunction, especially over time.
 They need a power source and when that fails, the pump fails.
-And among the many types, brands and models of sump pump on the market, some are poorly designed and cheaply built.
+And among the many types, brands, and models of sump pump on the market, some are poorly designed and cheaply built.
 Finally, an improper installation can cause a sump pump to under-perform or function ineffectively.

 These are the six most common ways a sump pump will fail on you.

 Quality and capacity matter.
 Basement Systems has developed a line of sump pumps built around the high-capacity, cast iron Zoeller brand pump.
-We’ve tested many other pumps over decades and Zoeller consistently proves itself to be both reliable and powerful.
+We’ve tested many other pumps over the decades and Zoeller consistently proves itself to be both reliable and powerful.

 What to Do: Upgrade your sump pump and add a battery backup sump pump.
 In rare cases, you might need more than one sump pump, installed in different corners of the basement.

 2. Sump Pump Appears to Work But No Water in Sump Pit